learn-co-curriculum/ruby-cli-applications-readme/README.md

 A complex program might require 100s of individual files containing source code, method definitions, classes, and more that together constitute all the code required to run the application.
 We call this code the application's environment.
 We generally put all the code required to initialize the environment within `config/`.
 We might see that in an `config/environment.rb` file or even an entire `config/environments` directory.

-The `config/` directory is also used to setup different environments or configuration settings, like a database connection.
+What does it mean to "initialize a program's environment"?
+Establishing the environment for your program can involve a number of things, but on the most basic level, the config file or directory is responsible for things like file requirements (i.e. making sure your different files have access to one another), establishing connections to your database (if you have one) and ensuring that your test suite has access to the files that contain the code it is testing.

 #### `lib/` (`app/`)

-The `lib/` or Library directory in most ruby programs and the `app/` directory in Rails projects or complex ruby programs, is where the majority of our code lives.
+The `lib/` or Library directory in most Ruby programs and the `app/` directory in Rails projects or complex Ruby programs, is where the majority of our code lives.
 Within this directory are all the files that define what our program can do.
 All of the methods and classes our program needs are defined within the files in this directory.
 One file might define a group of methods that can search for a song by an artist, another file might define a group of methods that can search for a song by a genre.
 Together these methods might interact to create a Music Search application.
 We spend the majority of our time building code in this directory.

 #### `spec/` (`test/`)

 Great developers write tests for their code.
 Whether through the practice of [Test-Driven Development](https://github.com/learn-co-curriculum/intro-to-tdd-rspec-and-learn/blob/master/README.md) or not, it's important to be able to write tests that make sure your code behaves as expected.
 It's also crucial to be able to read tests and understand the requirements they define for your code.
-All of our tests go into `test/` or `spec/` directory.
+All of our tests go into the `test/` or `spec/` directory.

 #### `.rspec`, `.learn`, `Gemfile`, `Gemfile.lock`, `Rakefile`

-There are a collection of files in most ruby applications that provide tooling and support for your application.
-A common such file is `Gemfile`, used by [Bunlder](http://bundler.io/) to manage gem dependencies.
+There are a collection of files in most Ruby applications that provide tooling and support for your application.
+A common such file is `Gemfile`, used by [Bundler](http://bundler.io/) to manage gem dependencies.
 Another is a `Rakefile` for defining application tasks.
 Don't worry too much about these files for now.

+**Advanced:** A gem is a library of code that you can include in your Ruby program to lend it the capabilities of that library.

 ## Running CLI Applications